Castile and León: Fauna

 Arribes del Duero Natural Park, which is a special protection area for birds.

 Castile and León presents a great diversity of fauna.
 There are numerous species and some of them are of special interest because of their uniqueness, such as some endemic species, or because of their scarcity, such as the brown bear.
 There have been counted 418 species of vertebrates, which make up 63% of all vertebrates that live in Spain.
 Animals adapted to life in the high mountains, inhabitants of rocky places, inhabitants of fluvial courses, species of plains and forest residents form the mosaic of the Castilian-Leonese fauna.

 The isolation to which the high summits are subject leads to the existence of abundant endemisms such as the Spanish ibex, which in Gredos constitutes a unique subspecies in the Peninsula.
 The European snow vole is a graceful small mammal of grayish brown color and long tail that lives in open spaces over the limit of the trees.

 Small and large mammals such as squirrel, dormouse, talpids, European pine marten, Beech marten, fox, wildcat, wolf, quite abundant in some areas, boar, deer, roe deer and, only in the Cantabrian Mountains, some specimens of brown bear tend to frequent the deciduous forests, although some species also extend to coniferous forests and scrubland.
 The wildcat is slightly larger than a domestic cat, has a short and stout tail, with dark rings and striped fur.
 The Iberian lynx, however, lives almost exclusively in areas of Mediterranean scrubland.

 Castile and León is the main habitat of the Iberian wolf.
 The naturalist Félix Rodríguez de la Fuente promoted the protection of the species.

 Small reptiles such as the ladder snake, the coronella girondica and the aesculapian snake are also found in this environment.
 The smooth snake can be found from sea level to 1,800 m in height and in the community it tends to live on the heights.
 Further up, in the rocky areas of the subalpine floor at about 2,400 m altitude the Iberian rock lizard lives, one of the few reptiles adapted at this point.

 In the mountain rivers live the otter and desman and in its waters the trout, anguillidae, the common minnows and some of the increasingly scarce autochthonous river crabs.
 The otter and the desman are two mammals with aquatic habits and very good swimmers.
 The otter feeds mainly on fish, while the desman seeks its food among the aquatic invertebrates that inhabit the riverbed.
-In lower sections of calmer waters swim barbel s and carps.
+In lower sections of calmer waters swim barbels and carps.
 Among the amphibians, the salamanders and as remarkable species: the Almanzor salamander (Salamandra salamandra almanzoris) and the Gredos toad (Bufo bufo gredosicola), which are two endemic subspecies to the Sistema Central.